3-D printing innovation in engineering

 “When we started this project, we had no idea it would be so successful, let alone recognized,” said Austin.
 “We really appreciate it, and it’s a great recognition for the work that Selkirk is doing at their digital fabrication program.
 I think it will add a lot of momentum to the second phase of the project.”

-As FortisBC, Selkirk College, and Austin Engineering continue to showcase the benefits of 3D printed modelling, other companies watch on.
-Stay tuned to see the results of Phase Two’s seismic testing.
+As FortisBC, Selkirk College and Austin Engineering continue to showcase the benefits of 3-D printed modelling, other companies are watching closely.
+Stay tuned to see the results of Phase 2’s seismic testing.